-For simplicity, we assume a constant packet payload size for unicast and multicast traffic of $L_u$ and $L_m$ bits, and that both unicast and multicast are in Access Categories that use the Arbitration inter-frame spacing (AIFS) such that AIFS = DIFS (but can use different CW parameters).
-We further assume that all stations use the same transmission rate.
-It is worthwhile noting that, following our previous work of [6], the assumptions of saturation, fixed packet lengths, AIFS = DIFS and equal transmission rates schemes could be easily relaxed, by combining the analysis of the multicast schemes of this paper with (i) the computation in [6] of the slot time durations for variable packet lenghts and transmission rates; (ii) the algorithm proposed in [6] to compute the transmission probability of non-saturated stations; and (iii) the analysis of [6] for the AIFS parameter.
-However, this would require a more complex derivation and would not add much insight to the performance trade-offs of the different multicast schemes, indeed the main focus of this paper.
+For simplicity, we assume a constant packet payload size for unicast and multicast traffic of L_u and L_m bits, and that both unicast and multicast are in access categories that use the arbitration interframe spacing (AIFS) such that AIFS = DIFS(but can use different contention window (CW) parameters).
+We further assume that all STAs use the same transmission rate.2 It is worthwhile noting that, following our previous work [6], the assumptions of saturation, fixed packet lengths, AIFS =DIFS, and equal transmission rates schemes could be easily relaxed, by combining the analysis of the multicast schemes of this paper with: 1) the computation in [6] of the slot time duration for variable packet lengths and transmission rates; 2) the algorithm proposed in [6] to compute the transmission probability of nonsaturated STAs; and 3) the analysis of [6] for the AIFS parameter.
+However, this would require a more complex derivation and would not add much insight to the performance tradeoffs of the different multicast schemes, which is indeed the main focus of this paper.

-We let $p{e_i}$ denote the bit error rate (BER) of receiver $e_i$ for multicast traffic, for $i=1,...,N{rx}$ , and $p{e_u}$ the BER for unicast (for simplicity, we assume the same BER for all unicast stations).
-From this, the frame error rate (FER) for multicast receiver $e_i$ and for a unicast station can be computed, respectively, as follows:
+We let p{e_i} denote the bit error rate (BER) of receiver e_i for multicast traffic, for $i = 1, ..., N{rx}$, and p{e_u} the BER for unicast (for simplicity, we assume the same BER for all unicast STAs).
+From this, the frame error rate (FER) for multicast receiver e_i and for a unicast STA can be computed, respectively, as follows:

-$$p{fe_i} = 1 - (1 - p{e_i})^{L_m}, (1)$$
+$$p{\text{fe}i} = 1 - (1 - p{e_i})^{L_m} \tag{1}$$

-$$p{fu} = 1 - (1 - p{e_u})^{L_u}.
-(2)$$
+$$p{fu} = 1 - (1 - p{e_u})^{2u}.$$ (2)

 In addition to channel errors, collisions are the other source of frame losses.
-Note that, as there is only one multicast sender, collisions can only happen either between unicast stations, or between one multicast station and one or more unicast stations.
-As collisions cannot occur between multicast stations, we assume that all multicast activity can be modeled with a single "virtual" station, which captures the aggregate behavior of the multicast sender and the receivers.
-This "virtual" station attempts transmission with a constant probability $\tau_m$ upon a backoff counter decrement in the WLAN (following [24], hereafter we refer to the period between two backoff counter decrements as slot time).
-For unicast traffic, we let $\tau_u$ denote the probability that a station transmits in a slot time.
+Note that, as there is only one multicast sender, collisions can only happen either between unicast STAs, or between one multicast STA and one or more unicast STAs.
+As collisions cannot occur between multicast STAs, we assume that all multicast activity can be modeled with a single "virtual" STA, which captures the aggregate behavior of the multicast sender and the receivers.
+This "virtual" STA attempts transmission with a constant probability τ_m upon a backoff counter decrement in the WLAN (following [24], hereafter, we refer to the period between two backoff counter decrements as slot time).
+For unicast traffic, we let τ_u denote the probability that a STA transmits in a slot time.